 Choose your Option Wisely

-Viareggio is a town well-connected to the rest of Tuscany both by public transports - train principally - and highways.
-If you intend to travel by train, the rail station is located just a 15 minutes walking distance from the famous promenade or, alternatively, you may take a bus if you don’t feel like walking or weather doesn’t permit it.
+Viareggio is a town well-connected to the rest of Tuscany both by public transport - train mainly - and by highway.
+If you intend to travel by train, the rail station is located just a 15 minutes walking distance from the famous promenade or, alternatively, you may take a bus if you don’t feel like walking or if the weather doesn’t permit it.

-If you intend, instead, drive to Viareggio, once got there you need to find a park for your car.
+If you intend, instead, to drive to Viareggio, once you get there you need to find a parking spot for your car.

-Viareggio has plenty of car parking areas - that said, if you want to attend some special event, like the famous Carnival for example, just bear in mind it won’t be easy to find free car parkings!
+Viareggio has plenty of car parking areas - that said, if you want to attend some special event, like the famous Carnival for example, bear in mind it won’t be easy to find free car parking on those days!

-But what makes Viareggio different from many other Tuscan cities - speaking about parking areas and lots - is the presence of many parcheggi scambiatori (park-and-ride areas): these parkings allows anyone headed to city centers to leave his car parked and take a bus connection - or a bike for going to the center FOR FREE.
+But what makes Viareggio different from many other Tuscan cities - speaking about parking areas and lots - is the presence of many parcheggi scambiatori (park-and-ride areas): these parking lots allow anyone headed to the city center to leave their car parked and take a bus connection - or a bike - to the center FOR FREE.

 In Viareggio Parking is Easy & Free

 So: you park your car with no charge, take a free bus ticket - at the parking area - to go and come back from the city center before parking time runs out.
-Or, you take a public bike for heading to the center and coming back within 11.30pm for free.
+Or, you take a public bike to head to the center and return by 11.30pm and it is also free.
 Convenient, don’t you agree?
 A comfortable - and at the same time cheap - way to travel with no need to follow train or bus schedules.

 Usually, these parking areas are located a bit far from the city center - that’s why there are public transport or bike sharing connections - and have been mainly conceived for all those arriving at Viareggio from elsewhere for work.

 Obviously, there are other parking lots situated close to the center, just in front of the promenade, but are quite full at any time of the day.
-It could be worthy giving it a try if you intend to spend just a couple of hours enjoying a walking close to the sea, but otherwise, I strongly suggest you choose a more comfortable alternative!
+It could be worth giving it a try if you intend to spend just a couple of hours enjoying a walk close to the sea, but otherwise, I strongly suggest you choose a more comfortable alternative!

-There are also paying parkings situated along the road - the free ones are mainly reserved to residents: most of them are paying from 8am to 8pm and that means that if you want to enjoy a romantic dinner in one of the restaurants situated on the promenade, you won’t pay even if you park just in front of it!
+There are also paid parking spots situated along the road - the free ones are mainly reserved to residents: most of them are paid parking between 8am and 8pm and that means that if you want to enjoy a romantic dinner in one of the restaurants situated on the promenade, you won’t pay even if you park just in front of it!

 Know Your Final Destination at Viareggio

-That said, let’s take now a deeper look into the park-and-ride facilities to better understand how they work and where they are located.
+That said, let’s take now a close look at the park-and-ride facilities to better understand how they work and where they are located.

 Buses run from early morning till evening (about 9pm) and rides are quite frequent: one every 7 minutes from 7am to 9am, and one every 15 minutes during the rest of the day.
 Ticket, as said before, are FREE.
 Otherwise, ticket prices may vary from a 70 minutes valid one that costs 1 euro, to a 180 minutes valid ticket that costs 1.80 euro.
 For more information on bus itineraries, full schedules and prices take a look at the official website.

-Stazione Vecchia park-and-ride is another lot you could choose if you’re coming from Aurelia state road or the highway south exit.
+Stazione Vecchia park-and-ride is another lot you could choose if you’re coming from Aurelia state road and get off on Viareggio Sud.
 Take bus number 1-4-6-7-9 and 10 to the center and number 2-3-5-8 and 10 to come back to the park (just note that this stop is located about 100 meters far from the lot).
 Parking capacity is 289.

-If you’re coming from the north exit of Aurelia state road, the suggested park is in via Bixio: take bus number 3-12-14 to go to the center - there are also bus connection to other locations of Versilia, like Pietrasanta and Massarosa - and number 4-11-13 to come back to pick up your car.
+If you’re coming from the north, you could exit the A12 at the Viareggio-Camaiore exit, another option is the parking lot on via Bixio: from there, take bus number 3-12-14 to go to the center - there are also bus connection to other locations of Versilia, like Pietrasanta and Massarosa - and number 4-11-13 to come back to pick up your car.
 Parking capacity is about 271.

-If you’re coming from the highway north exit or from Lido di Camaiore, choose park-and-ride facility in via Einaudi and take bus number 5-11-13 to the center and number 6-12-14 to come back.
+If you’re coming down the Aurelia and need to go stay closer to Lido di Camaiore, choose park-and-ride facility in via Einaudi and take bus number 5-11-13 to the center and number 6-12-14 to come back.
 Parking capacity is 180.

-Another parking lot situated close to the center is in via Buonarroti.
+Another parking lot situated close to the center is on via Buonarroti.
 Once again, bus number 5-11-13 to go the center, number 6-12-14 to come back.
 Parking capacity is 300.